Hair Thinning at The Front: Why & What to Do

 Discrete next day delivery.
 No subscriptions.
 No fancy packaging.
 Thousands of 5* reviews.

 It is estimated that over 80% of men will experience some form of hair loss over their lifetime.
-If you’re amongst those interested in maintaining as much of your hair as possible, rest assured there are hair loss treatments and protocols available.
+If you’re amongst those interested in maintaining as much of your hair as possible, rest assured there are hair loss treatments available.

 This article will examine why men begin to lose hair at the front of their heads, and detail steps that can be taken to prevent this condition from progressing.

-Also known as androgenetic alopecia, male pattern baldness is the most common type of hereditary hair loss.
-Men affected by MPB will start to notice frontal hair thinning from their mid-twenties to mid-thirties.
+Male pattern baldness is commonly associated with the thinning of hair along the forehead, and one of the early signs of balding.
+Also known as androgenetic alopecia, male pattern baldness is hereditary and is the most common type of hair loss.
+Men affected by MPB will start to notice frontal thinning from their mid-twenties to mid-thirties.
 Those affected by MPB will usually see progressive hair loss as they get older, and it is estimated that more than 50% of men over the age of 50 will be affected to some extent.
-Although age is certainly a catalyst for hair loss, men in their early twenties, and sometimes even their late teens, can also be affected by front hair thinning.
+Although age is certainly a catalyst for the condition, men in their early twenties, and sometimes even their late teens, can be affected.

 So, what’s the science behind MPB and frontal hair loss?
 It all comes down to a hormone known as dihydrotestosterone or DHT.
 If you suffer from MPB, your body naturally produces more DHT, a by-product of testosterone.
 Past puberty, there isn’t much need for DHT, as it is primarily involved in the development of male characteristics when boys make the transition to men.

-Alopecia areata
+Alopecia Areata

 Alopecia areata is a condition that can happen at any age; however, most people will develop or show signs of this condition in their childhood years.
 Symptoms involve patchy hair loss (including hair loss at the front of the head), which is caused by the body attacking random hair follicles.
 You don’t necessarily have to be in poor health to suffer from this condition.
 You are at a greater risk of developing alopecia areata if a close family member has it.
 The good news is that hair can grow back.
-The not so good news is that treatments have carrying results, they can cause side effects, and hair regrowth is unpredictable.
+The not so good news is that treatments have varying results, they can cause side effects, and hair regrowth is unpredictable.

-Traction alopecia
+Traction Alopecia

 Telogen Effluvium